check-spelling/check-spelling-docs/Configuration-Examples:-patterns.md

 * `patterns` operate on a per line basis
 * the first match wins, and matches are replaced by a single space character -- roughly resulting in the matched content being treated as a word break (and not seen by the word checker)
+  * the behavior may change such that the length of a replacement matches the length of the replaced content...
 * there is no support for multiline patterns, see [[Feature: Block Ignore]] for my current thoughts